 These French Protestants were driven out of their homeland in the 17th century.
 In 1598 the Edict of Nantes had given this minority a degree of protection from persecution.
 Its revocation in 1685 by Louis XIV led to the emigration of many French Calvinists, particularly from the north of France, now the French-speaking part of Belgium.
 Many of them ended up in Norfolk, where weaving the local wool was already a flourishing industry.
 Weaving was the trade that many of these French immigrants pursued, and they naturally gravitated to Norwich.
 Religious persecution persisted in France until the Revolution in the 1780s, a hundred years after the Revocation of the Edict of Nantes.

-Even before the Revocation of the Edict of Nantes there had been a steady flow of French Protestants to Norwich and in 1637 the church of St Mary the Less was transferred to the Huguenot congregation; prior to that they had worshipped in the Bishop’s chapel in the Cathedral Close.
-They continued to hold services in French there until 1832.
-By then nearly all the Huguenots had been incorporated into the non-conformist community of Norwich.
-The Martineaus for example who had once worshipped at St Mary the Less were by then Unitarians, worshiping at the Octagon Chapel in Colegate.
+Even before the Revocation of the Edict of Nantes there had been a steady flow of French Protestants to Norwich and in 1637 the church of St Mary the Less was transferred to the Huguenot community; prior to that the congregation had worshipped in the Bishop’s chapel in the Cathedral Close.
+They continued to hold services in French in St Mary the Less until 1832.
+By then nearly all the Huguenots had been incorporated into other non-conformist denominations that existed in Norwich.
+The Martineaus, for example, who had once worshipped at St Mary the Less became Unitarians, worshiping at the Octagon Chapel in Colegate.
 Other members of the family even became Anglicans.

-Strangers Hall in Norwich, which got its name from the incomers or ‘Strangers’ who settled in the city from the mid 16th century.
-This term included both Dutch speaking Flemings and French speaking Walloons.
-These immigrants may have accounted for over as many as a third of the population of Norwich (or possibly more than that) at their height, but by the end of the 16th century an outbreak of plague, prompted by their poor living conditions, reduced their numbers to about a quarter of the population.
+Strangers Hall in Norwich got its name from these incomers or ‘Strangers’ who settled particularly in that area of the city.
+This term ‘Stranger’ included both Dutch speaking Flemings and French speaking Walloons.
+These immigrants may have accounted for as many as a third of the population of Norwich (or possibly more than that) at their height, but by the end of the 16th century an outbreak of plague, prompted by their poor living conditions, reduced their numbers to about a quarter of the population.
 Even this number was a huge proportion of the city’s residents.
-The mass immigration had already begun before the Revocation of the Edict of Nantes increase the resection of the Protestants by the Catholics and boosted the numbers fleeing across the Channel.
+The mass immigration had already begun before the Revocation of the Edict of Nantes increased the persecution of the Protestants by the Catholics and boosted the numbers fleeing across the Channel.

-Many of the introductions by these Protestant immigrants from Northern Europe resonate down the centuries, almost to the present day.
+Many of the novelties introduce by these Protestant immigrants from Northern Europe resonate down the centuries, almost to the present day.
 It was for instance the Strangers who first brought the canary to Norwich, a bird which remained popular in the city well into the 20th century, when it gave its name to the local football team.
-Anthony de Solempne, a Calvinist refugee, became the first printer in Norwich in the mid 16th century (before printing was banned in the provinces) and he was made a Freeman of city.
+Anthony de Solempne, a Calvinist refugee, became the first printer in Norwich in the mid 16th century (before printing was banned in the provinces) and he was made a Freeman of the City.
 The Florist’s Feasts were competitions held among local horticulturalists.
-These took place in local inns and were a feature of local life from the 1630s for two hundred years, and were an immigrants’ innovation.
+These took place in local inns and were a feature of Norwich life from the 1630s for two hundred years, and these too were an immigrants’ innovation.
 In the brewing industry the introduction of hops led to the production of beer rather than the English unhopped ale; this was also down to the Strangers.

 FOR THE HISTORY OF EAST ANGLIA